How to Elevate Your Multifamily Website Design

 “We’ve seen an incredible increase in website leads since implementing PERQ in mid-December,” says Casey Rusk.
 In just over three months, Watermark Residential’s website leads jumped by more than 300%.

-It’s no secret that today’s consumers are looking for more integrated, seamless digital experiences, and they’re shopping for an apartment home is no different.
+Today’s consumers are demanding more integrated, seamless digital experiences, and expectations when shopping for an apartment are no different.

-It used to be enough that an apartment building had a website at all, but today, even small developments have something online.
-Multifamily website design can do a lot when it comes to capturing more of the local market.
-By using unique web tools that make your apartment website efficient and engaging, you’ll be able to easily promote the warmth, personality, and polish your multifamily property has to offer above the rest.
+It used to be sufficient for an apartment building to have a website, but today, even small developments have an online presence.
+Multifamily website design can make a significant difference in capturing more of the local market.
+By using unique web tools that make your apartment website efficient and engaging, you can easily promote the warmth, personality, and uniqueness your multifamily property has to offer.

-The best multifamily websites are the ones that have engaging content and capture data from a prospect’s journey on your site.
-The section above goes into some tech tools you can add and the last section of this article dives deeper into some specific solutions.
-In this section, we’re going to dive deeper into the engaging content portion.
+The best multifamily websites excel they provide engaging content and capture data from a prospect’s journey on your site.
+The section above delves into some tech tools you can add, and the final section of this article provides more specific solutions.
+In this section, we’ll delve deeper into the engaging content portion.

-Some of the best multifamily websites are the best because they go into a lot of detail, not just about the unit and property, but the neighborhood and city too.
-Prospects typically begin their apartment search journey online and a lot start on an ILS.
+Some of the best multifamily websites stand out because they provide detailed information, not only about the units and property but also about the neighborhood and city.
+Prospects usually begin their apartment search journey online, with many starting on an ILS.
 Most prospects don’t visit the property in person unless they are ready to tour.
-To get to that decision means the prospect has already done a lot of research about the property and the community.
+To get to that decision, prospects have already conducted extensive research about the property and the community.

-The best multifamily website design is one that is built with SEO in mind.
-Search engine optimization is crucial to getting your website higher up in organic searches and getting your property in front of online prospects.
-Identify what words your prospects are using to search for apartments and use those phrases in multifamily blog posts.
+The best multifamily website design is one that’s built with SEO in mind.
+Search engine optimization is vital for getting your website to appear higher in organic searches and ensuring your property reaches online prospects.
+Identify the keywords prospects use to search for apartments and use those phrases in multifamily blog posts.

-When it comes to social media, we start to think of our own pages or even sponsored posts.
-One idea that gets overlooked sometimes is posting photos of your property and units on Pinterest.
-Pinterest is the social media for all things home and interior design.
-A great way to get in front of prospects who are searching for apartment decor ideas is placing photos of your units in front of them.
+When it comes to social media, we often think about our own pages and sponsored posts.
+However, one idea that is sometimes overlooked is posting photos of your property and units on Pinterest.
+Pinterest is the social media platform for all things related to home and interior design.
+Sharing photos of your units is an excellent way to reach prospects searching for apartment decor ideas.

-Start posting about your open houses and tour availability on Facebook.
-You can create a Facebook event for your open house and share it on local community pages.
-It’s a great way to promote your property and gives unsure prospects an option to come in without committing to a one-on-one tour.
+Promote your open houses and tour availability on Facebook.
+Create a Facebook event for your open house and share it on local community pages.
+It’s a great way to promote your property and provides hesitant prospects with an option to visit without committing to a one-on-one tour.

-TikTok is a great social platform to get views and attention on your property.
-The apartment hashtags alone have collectively over a billion views.
-Create TikToks of tours of the property or share videos of resident events and even resident testimonials.
-The best part is you can use these videos on all your other social pages as well.
+TikTok is a fantastic social platform to gain views and attention for your property.
+The apartment-related hashtags alone have collectively garnered over a billion views.
+Create TikToks showcasing property tours or share videos of resident events and testimonials.
+You can repurpose these videos on all your other social media pages as well.

-Apartment digital marketing can be a lot of fun and is a great place to make your multifamily property stand out from competitors.
-We’ve talked a lot about the kinds of content you can create and promote but capturing data on prospects is equally important in your digital marketing strategy.
-In the next section, we go into some tools that help capture the best data and make onsite teams lives easier with automation.
+Apartment digital marketing can both enjoyable and a way to make your multifamily property stand out from competitors.
+We’ve discussed various types of content you can create and promote, but capturing data on prospects is equally important in your digital marketing strategy.
+In the next section, we’ll explore some tools that can help capture the best data and streamline the work of on-site teams with automation.

-AI Leasing Assistants are the newest technology solution to enter the multifamily industry.
-There’s a number to choose from but PERQ’s AI Leasing Assistant takes multifamily leasing chatbots and automation to the next level.
+AI Marketing Automation represents the latest technology solution in the multifamily industry.
+There are several options to choose from, but PERQ’s AI automation takes multifamily leasing chatbots and automation to the next level.

-PERQ’s AI Leasing Assistant improves operational efficiency and profitability by increasing lead conversion, saving leasing specialists hours of work, and collecting better data in the leasing process.
-This is done through combining a chatbot, lead conversion widgets, and automated follow-up to give properties a complete omnichannel solution that is easy to implement with no technology or process change.
+PERQ’s AI Marketing Automation platform enhances operational efficiency and profitability by increasing lead conversion, saving leasing specialists hours of work, and collecting better data in the leasing process.
+This is achieved through the combination of a chatbot, lead conversion widgets, and automated follow-up, providing properties with a comprehensive omnichannel solution that’s easy to implement with no technological or process changes.

-What makes PERQ’s AI Leasing Assistant different from other chatbot or follow-up choices is that our solution is an “all in one” platform.
-By combining single point solutions, the AI Leasing Assistant platform cohesively addresses all phases of the leasing journey to increase overall results and deliver a better renting experience that is much more cost effective to the community.
+What sets PERQ’s marketing automation apart from other chatbot or follow-up options is that it’s an all-in-one platform.
+By consolidating individual solutions, the AI platform comprehensively addresses all phases of the leasing journey to improve overall results and deliver a more cost-effective renting experience.

-Don’t just take our word for it.
-One of our clients, Jamin Harkness, EVP at The Management Group, has said, “we love PERQ because you help convert people.
+But don’t just take our word for it.
+One of our clients, Jamin Harkness, EVP at The Management Group, has attested, “We love PERQ because you help convert people.
 With your AI Bot, my favorite part is because we use CRM, when there’s a chat on the AI Bot, all that information goes into our CRM as a guest card.
-That gives us context of what was asked before we reengage with that prospect again.”
+That gives us the context of what was asked before we reengage with that prospect again.”